Google is one of the most hypocritical large businesses around.

 The advertiser doesn’t benefit.

-Google benefits through more clicks because people are hunting around for something specific and who will keep clicking on links (including paid adverts) until they find it.
+Google benefits through more clicks because people are hunting around for something specific and when they can’t find it they will keep clicking on links (including paid adverts) until they find it.

-At the time (many years ago), Google came up with all sorts of reasons why they killed off that functionality (‘load on servers’ was one of the excuses, which was laughable), and although it may need some modifications, as search has changed so much over the years, how many businesses would prefer to have the option to have visibility for very specific search phrases?
+At the time (many years ago), Google came up with all sorts of reasons why they killed off that functionality (‘load on servers’ was one of the excuses, which was laughable), and although this way of advertising/search may need some modifications because search has changed so much over the years, how many businesses would prefer to have the option to have visibility for very specific search phrases?

 We suggest: a lot!